bukolas/Routing-table-peering-with-terraform/README.md

 ## Inventory

-3 x Networks
+3 x Networks.

-3 x Routing tables, 1 for each network
+3 x Routing tables, 1 for each network.

-At least 2 x 3 Firewall Rules
+At least 2 x 3 Firewall Rules.

-3 x VMs, one for each network
+3 x VMs, one for each network.

 ## Resources